headspace

 About

-headspace Eastern Shore offers free mental health support and general health advice to young people aged 12-25.
-Our team includes Psychologists, General Practitioners (GPs), Social Workers, Registered Nurses, Community Engagement Specialist, Peer Workers, Vocational Specialist and an amazing Administration Team.
+headspace Eastern Shore offers free mental health support and general health advice to young people aged 12-25, as well as the Early Psychosis Program.

 Why: Young people come to headspace for various reasons, including conflicts with family or friends, concerns about bullying, relationship issues, mental health challenges such as depression or anxiety, problems at school or work, and worries about physical and sexual health, as well as issues related to alcohol and drugs.